kushal-h/Fruit-Classifier/README.md

 # fruit-classifier
-End to End project
+This is an End to End project.
-131 classes  fruit prediction
+Here i have 131 classes done prediction for 131 classes of fruits